Chapter 4: Construction Details, Section 12: Temporary Traffic Control

 Confirm the contractor places portable flashing beacons according to the plans and removes them from the traveled way at the end of each night’s work.

 Verify portable flashing beacons operate according to the specifications.

-PCMS are required only during times, places, or activities stated in the plans and specifications and are not required when the traffic control system is nonoperational or for discretionary use.
-PCMS can be used in place of an advanced flagger to remove workers from the roadway to improve worker safety from traffic.
+Portable Changeable Message Signs (PCMS) are required only during times, places, or activities stated in the plans and specifications and are not required when the traffic control system is nonoperational or for discretionary use.
+PCMS can be used in place of an advance flagger to remove workers from the roadway to improve worker safety from traffic.